Officer (2018 film)

 Officer is a 2018 Indian Telugu-language action film produced and directed by Ram Gopal Varma on his R Company Production banner.
 The film stars Nagarjuna Akkineni, Myra Sareen in the lead roles and music composed by Ravi Shankar.
 The Tamil dubbed version, Simtaangaran was released on 1 January 2021.

 Plot

 Sivaji Rao is a Hyderabad-based IPS officer who is posted as an SIT officer in Mumbai to handle the case of a corrupted cop called Narayan Pasari.
 Sivaji successfully manages to arrest Pasari, but the latter uses his influence, comes out of jail, and joins back in his duty.
 This time, he becomes even more lethal and starts targeting Sivaji.
-The end.